livepeer/go-livepeer/doc/ai-subnet.md

     docker run -v ~/.lpData2/:/root/.lpData2 -p 8937:8937 --network host livepeer/go-livepeer:ai-video -datadir ~/.lpData2 -broadcaster -orchAddr <ORCH_LIST> -httpAddr 0.0.0.0:8937 -v 6 -httpIngest
     ```

-    As outlined in the [Gateway Binary Setup](#gateway-binary-setup) the flags are common to the [Mainnet transcoding network](https://github.com/livepeer/go-livepeer) and are documented in the [Livepeer documentation](https://docs.livepeer.org/references/go-livepeer/cli-reference).
+    As outlined in the [Gateway Binary Setup](#gateway-binary-setup), the flags are common to the [Mainnet transcoding network](https://github.com/livepeer/go-livepeer) and are documented in the [Livepeer documentation](https://docs.livepeer.org/references/go-livepeer/cli-reference).
 The `--orchAddr` and `--httpAddr` flags are essential for directing the Gateway node to your local Orchestrator and ensuring **off-chain** communication between the Gateway and the Orchestrator, respectively.

 3. **Verify Setup**: Confirm that the _AI Subnet_ Gateway node is operating on port `8937`.
 To make the Gateway node accessible from the internet, unblock port `8937` on your machine and set up port forwarding on your router.